trasherdk/webwallet-js/README.md

 # Societatis Web Wallet - Fully client-side
 This web wallet is doing everything client-side to give the best privacy to users.
-The API servers are currently only used to optimize the communication with the daemon and compress the blockchain.

 # Security
 **No keys, seeds, or sensitive data is sent to the server**